 Either procedure can be done by laparoscopic or robotic-assisted laparoscopic techniques using a number of smaller cuts and a camera.

 How Long Will It Take?
 TOP

 Anesthesia will prevent pain during surgery.
 Pain after can be managed with medicines.

 Average Hospital Stay TOP

-The usual length of stay is 5-12 days.
-The specific length of time will depend on your condition and the reason for surgery.
-Your doctor may also choose to keep you longer if complications occur.
+The usual length of stay is 5 to 12 days.
+The length of time you stay will depend on your health and the reason for surgery.
+Your doctor may also choose to keep you longer if you have problems.

 Post-procedure Care TOP